Jefferson Parish, Louisiana: Demographics

 In 1830, the U.S. Census Bureau reported a population of 6,846; since the 2020 U.S. census, its population has grown to 440,781 people, 171,991 households, and 108,177 families residing in the parish.
 In 2010, the population density was 1,410 PD/sqmi and there were 187,907 housing units at an average density of 613 /sqmi.

 In 2019, the racial and ethnic makeup of the parish was an estimated 52.6% non-Hispanic white, 26.4% Black and African American, 0.3% American Indian or Alaska Native, 4.2% Asian, <0.0% Native Hawaiian or other Pacific Islander, 0.3% some other race, 1.7% two or more races, and 14.5% Hispanic or Latino American of any race.
 At the 2020 U.S. census, the racial and ethnic makeup was a tabulated 47.28% non-Hispanic white, 26.29% Black or African American, 0.3% American Indian or Alaska Native, 4.43% Asian, 0.02% Pacific Islander, 3.74% multiracial, and 17.94% Hispanic or Latino American of any race, representing a nationwide demographic shift of diversification from the predominant non-Hispanic white population.

-Greg Rigamer, a consultant of WWL-TV Eyewitness News and demographer, stated that, between the 2000 U.S. census and the 2010 U.S. census, the overall population of Jefferson Parish decreased while its population of Hispanic and Latino Americans increased.
-He argued that this was due to Hispanic and Latino Americans arriving after Hurricane Katrina in 2005 to assist the already existing Hispanic and Latin community in Jefferson Parish.
+Between the 2000 U.S. census and the 2010 U.S. census, the overall population of Jefferson Parish decreased while its population of Hispanic and Latino Americans increased.
+One theory is this was due to Hispanic and Latino Americans arriving after Hurricane Katrina in 2005 to assist the already existing Hispanic and Latin community in Jefferson Parish.
 As of 2011, more than 15% of the parish population was Hispanic.

 At the 2019 American Community Survey, there were 169,452 households and 188,511 housing units with an owner-occupied rate of 61.2%.
 The median value of an owner-occupied housing unit was $188,200 and median gross rent for the parish was $972.
 The median household income for Jefferson Parish was $54,032 and males had a median annual income of $48,933 versus $38,442 for females.
 Jefferson's overall poverty rate was 15.5%, and 25.3% of children under age 18 lived at or below the poverty line.

 Among the religious community in Jefferson Parish, most have identified as Christian.
 The predominant religious institution of Christendom in the parish is the Catholic Church, primarily served by the Roman Catholic Archdiocese of New Orleans.
 There is also a prominent Baptist population identifying with the Southern Baptist Convention.
 In Gretna, there were at least two Assemblies of God USA congregations reflecting the area's Pentecostal population as of 2022.
 Of note among Baptists and Pentecostals, there have also been several historically Black or African American Baptist and Pentecostal churches in the parish.